jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/vulnerabilities.md

   or closed status.
-- **Status:** The condition of the type of vulnerability, which is Open if at least one vulnerability has not yet been remediated;
+- **Status:** The condition of the type of vulnerability, which is Vulnerable if at least one vulnerability has not yet been remediated;
   otherwise,
-  it is Closed.
+  it is Safe.
 - **Severity:** The CVSS
   (Common Vulnerability Scoring
   System) base score given to